Curious about the Canada training credit limit? You’ve come to the right place.

 - A post-secondary-level college, university, or educational institution.

-- A Canadian institution that is certified by the Ministry of Employment and Social Development (institutions providing occupational skills).
+- A Canadian institution certified by the Ministry of Employment and Social Development (institutions providing occupational skills).